Mahi902/DocuWritePro/README.md

 ## Intruduction

 DocuWrite Pro is a completely client side based online document editor.
-No need to go to different sites for document editing, get everything in one place using **DocuWrite Pro**.
+No need to go to different sites for document editing, get everything done in one place using **DocuWrite Pro**.

 # DocuWrite Pro Tools